The basic ridge tent

-Generally speaking, tunnels work better in bigger sizes but but they can act effectively as kites if the wind catches them before they are properly pegged out.
+Generally speaking, tunnels work better in bigger sizes but they can act effectively as kites if the wind catches them before they are properly pegged out.

 Most manufacturers now produce tents that are in a combination of styles and these often work well.
 For example, you may sleep in a tunnel and have a dome for the living area.

-They use a rigid framework of straight poles (usually steel) with angled joints and can still offer lots of space including good headroom, plus stability when properly erected.
+They use a rigid framework of straight poles (usually steel) with angled joints and can still offer lots of space including good headroom, plus stability when properly pitched.
 On the down side, frame tents tend to be heavier and take somewhat longer to put up than other tents.